 Dr. Jaime Chahin, Dean

-Students who are admitted to Texas State can choose a major in Nutrition and Foods, including the Dietetics Program (DP) track.
-Requirements for the Texas State DP are detailed in the Undergraduate Catalog.
-In addition, degree outlines can be found on the College of Applied Arts Advising website.
-The DP track requires 122 semester hours, including, in addition to general studies courses, courses in Nutrition and Foods, Chemistry, Biology, Accounting, and Family & Consumer Sciences.
-In order to graduate, students must maintain a Grade Point Average of 2.75 or higher.
+Students who are admitted to Texas State can choose a major in Nutrition and Foods; one option is the Dietetics Program (DP) track.
+Requirements for the Texas State DP are detailed in the Undergraduate Catalog, which is online (http://www.txstate.edu/curriculumservices/catalogs/undergraduate/catalogs.html).
+In addition, degree outlines can be found at http://advising.appliedarts.txstate.edu/degrees/majors/FCS.html.
+The DP track requires 122 semester hours, including, in addition to general studies courses, courses in nutrition and foods, chemistry, biology, and family & consumer sciences.
+In order to graduate, students must maintain a Grade Point Average (GPA) of 2.75 or higher.
 (NOTE: To be competitive for post-graduate Dietetic Internships, the GPA should be much higher.
 See How to Prepare for Dietetic Internships.)

 While rewarding, the DP track is also challenging.
-New majors who are potentially interested in obtaining the Registered Dietitian Nutritionist (RD or RDN) credential should declare the DP track as their major.
+Newly enrolled students who are potentially interested in obtaining the Registered Dietitian (RD, aka Registered Dietitian Nutritionist, RDN) credential should declare the DP track as their major.
 As long as the GPA is ≥ 2.75, students can remain in this track and graduate when they have completed all requirements.
-However, if grades are consistently lower, students should consult with their advisor and consider switching to the Nutrition and Foods (with a Minor) track.
-To graduate from this track, the Texas State GPA must be 2.5, the major GPA must be 2.5, and the minor GPA must be 2.0.
+However, if grades are consistently lower, students should consult with their advisor and consider either retaking certain courses or switching to the nutrition and foods (with a minor) track.
+To graduate from this track, the minimum GPA requirements are 2.0 (Texas State), 2.25 (major) and 2.0 (minor).

 Successful DP students have an aptitude for science, exhibit a consistent work ethic, and, like all Nutrition and Foods majors, have a passion for improving the lives of others.

-It is strongly recommended that all Nutrition and Foods students visit with their academic advisor each semester prior to registration.
+It is strongly recommended that all nutrition and foods students visit with their academic advisor each semester prior to registration.
 The advisor will review your academic transcript and recommend classes that will help keep you on schedule for graduation.
 The academic advisor is familiar with prerequisite requirements and can provide information about special courses, such as NUTR 4301 Career Exploration in Nutrition and Foods, which require additional preparation (http://www.fcs.txstate.edu/degrees-programs/nutr/nutr_4301.html).
-It is also strongly recommended that students preregister for classes.
-The Nutrition and Foods program is popular and classes fill quickly.
-Students who skip advising and/or fail to preregister are much more likely to experience disappointing delays in graduation.
+It is also strongly recommended that students preregister for classes to reserve a seat.

-To schedule an advising appointment, visit the College of Applied Arts Advising Center website or contact the nutrition advisor, Ms. Stacy Doran, via email (email@example.com).
+To schedule an advising appointment, visit http://advising.appliedarts.txstate.edu/ or contact the nutrition advisor, Ms. Stacy Doran (email@example.com).
 Ms. Doran holds office hours in the main office of the School of Family and Consumer Sciences.
 You must secure an appointment to meet with Ms. Doran.